missionpinball/mpf/DEPLOYMENT.md

 Commits to mpf are sent to AppVeyor, Travis, Landscape, and Coveralls.

-* AppveYor does 4 builds, Windows x86/x64 and Pythong 3.4/3.5.
+* AppVeyor does 4 builds, Windows x86/x64 and Pythong 3.4/3.5.
 Unittests are run
 on all four.
 Wheels and gz.tar files are and uploaded to PyPI via twine.
 Currently MPF does not contain any compiled components, meaning that the tars and wheels of all four builds are identical.
 The twine upload to PyPI process